 Stagleap Provincial Park

-BC and one of the highest paved highways in
+all-weather pass in British Columbia and one of the highest paved highways in

 Canada, Stagleap Provincial Park is a favourite with backcountry skiers.
 But

-the sub-alpine

-setting is good for summer enjoyment, too.
+the subalpine setting is good for summer enjoyment, too.
 Take a walk on the

 Bridal Lake Shore loop trail, stop for a picnic using the tables near the water,

 or hike the short Beargrass Trail — views from here can extend into Washington

 state.
 You may also catch a glimpse of wildlife: This park protects habitat for

-both the endangered mountain caribou and Southern Selkirk grizzlies; it’s also home to
+both the endangered mountain caribou and Southern Selkirk grizzlies; it’s also

 Streetcar to Lakeside Park and Beach

-Streetcar #23 in Nelson, photo by Heidi Korven
+Streetcar #23 along the Kootenay Lake shoreline, photo by Heidi Korven

 Kaslo (north of Nelson)